Billy Breen: Biography

 Billy Breen was born in Winnipeg, Manitoba in 1882 to Richard Breen and Sarah Ann Wright.
 The family had come to Manitoba from Ireland in the early 1880s and Billy Breen's older siblings, including his two brothers Nixon and Thomas, were born in County Fermanagh in northern Ireland.

-Breen, first starting out with the Winnipeg Assiniboines, was a prolific scorer in the Manitoba Hockey Association during the first decade of the 1900s, playing for the Winnipeg Hockey Club, Winnipeg Rowing Club and Winnipeg Strathconas between 1899–1909, leading the Manitoba ice hockey senior circuit in scoring four times (1903, 1904, 1906 and 1907).
+Breen, first starting out with the Winnipeg Assiniboines, was a prolific scorer in the Manitoba Hockey Association during the first decade of the 1900s, playing for the Winnipeg Hockey Club, Winnipeg Rowing Club and Winnipeg Strathconas between 1899 and 1909, leading the Manitoba ice hockey senior circuit in scoring four times (1903, 1904, 1906 and 1907).

 From December 30, 1903 to January 4, 1904 Breen played with the Winnipeg Rowing Club in a Stanley Cup challenge series against the reigning cup holders the Ottawa Hockey Club of the CAHL, at the Aberdeen Pavilion in Ottawa.
-The three games series ended 13-7 (9-1, 2-6 and 2-0) in favor of the Ottawa Hockey Club.
+The three games series ended 13-7 (9-1, 2-6 and 2–0) in favor of the Ottawa Hockey Club.
 Breen scored two goals in the second game, while Frank McGee and Suddy Gilmour tallied the only goals in the final contest.
 Breen had also scored the only Rowing Club goal in the first game, on a combination play with teammate Joe Hall, making it three goals in total for him during the series.
 After the first game he complimented the Ottawa team's defense and forwards but also gave the Ottawa team a backhanded comment regarding their rough style of play.

 "All I have to say is that it was the dirtiest game I ever played in.
 If it continues we will have to wire home for more spare men.
 Ottawas have a corking fine forward line and the defense was impregnable.
 Still we are confident that we have a good show of lifting the cup."– Billy Breen on the Ottawa Hockey Club after the first Stanley Cup challenge game on December 30, 1903.

 Breen played the predominant bulk of his career as an amateur, outside of the 1907–08 season with the Winnipeg Strathconas in the professional Manitoba Hockey League, and one game with the Winnipeg Hockey Club in 1908–09 in the same league.
 In December 1909, at the onset of the 1909–10 season, the Winnipeg Shamrocks made preparations to enter a Stanley Cup challenge against the Ottawa Senators of the short-lived CHA, and were to bring out Billy Breen, Billy Keane and Harry Kennedy from retirement for the challenge, but the meeting between the two clubs never materialized.

 In 1913 Breen won the Allan Cup as a coach of the Winnipeg Hockey Club.

 After his playing career Breen was involved as a businessman, as a secretary treasurer, with the Breen Motor Company Ltd., a company he ran with his two older brothers Nixon and Tom selling automobiles.
-He died on September 3, 1927 at the Mayo Brothers Hospital in Rochester, Minnesota of lymphosarcoma after an operation.
+He died on September 3, 1927, at the Mayo Brothers Hospital in Rochester, Minnesota of lymphosarcoma after an operation.
 He was 44 years old and left a wife and a son.